The most common Chinese terms

-Cold HAN can be likened to as a cold engine.
-Cold HAN arisen from excess corresponds to a cold engine with the pipes frozen because of the ambient severe frost.
+Cold HAN can be likened to a cold engine.
+Cold HAN arising from excess corresponds to a cold engine with frozen pipes.
 The engine cannot start because it cannot reach the appropriate running temperature.
-Cold HAN arisen from deficiency corresponds to a weak engine with low quality petrol.
-As the result, the car is hardly moving.
+Cold HAN arising from deficiency corresponds to a weak engine with low quality petrol.
+As a result, the car hardly moves.

 It means an attack by an external harmful cold wind.
-Therefore, this condition shows signs such as chills, shivers, sneezing or rhinitis.
+Therefore, this condition causes symptoms such as chills, shivers, sneezing or rhinitis.
 The tongue looks the same as before the attack by the external wind, or a thin white coating is created on the tongue.

-In Western medicine, this may be the case of, for example, influenza, virosis, nasopharyngeal inflammation, torticollis (neck stiffness), trigeminal neuralgia, allergic rhinitis, chronic perennial rhinitis, etc.
+In Western medicine, this may be a case of, for example, influenza, virosis, nasopharyngeal inflammation, torticollis (neck stiffness), trigeminal neuralgia, allergic rhinitis, chronic perennial rhinitis, etc.

-In Western medicine, this can be the case of, for example, vaginal discharges, prostatic problems, urinary tract infections, rheumatic diseases, wet eczema, chronic diarrhoea, cellulitis, chronic fatigue syndrome etc.
+In Western medicine, this can be a case of, for example, vaginal discharge, prostatic problems, urinary tract infections, rheumatic diseases, wet eczema, chronic diarrhoea, cellulitis, chronic fatigue syndrome etc.

-The essence YING is a product of kidney yin and yang and is also the most imaginary category in Chinese medicine.
-This essence can be imagined as a burning candle when the flame is yang, the wax is yin, the heat from the flame is qi energy and the flame’s light is the pure essence ying.
+The essence YING is a product of kidney yin and yang.
+This essence can be imagined as a burning candle - the flame is yang, the wax is yin, the heat from the flame is qi energy and the flame’s light is the pure essence ying.
 The life of the candle depends on the strength of the burning flame, and on the quantity and quality of the wax.
-The bigger the candle is, the bigger light (essence ying) is to be taken care of.
+The bigger the candle is, the bigger the light (essence ying) is to be taken care of.
 This example shows the close interconnection between yin and yang.
 The strength of yang depends on the strength of yin, and vice versa.
-So weakening of yin gradually weakens yang, and weakening of yang gradually weakens yin.
+So the weakening of yin gradually weakens yang, and the weakening of yang gradually weakens yin.

-From the viewpoint of Chinese medicine, it means either weakening of kidney yin or yang, or both at the same time.
-This weakening may be due to the following symptoms: in children: lack of bone development, small height, delayed closure of fontanelle in infants, mental retardation; in adults: weakness in the shoulders and knees, softness of the bones, osteoporosis, impaired memory, paradentosis, hair loss, premature hair graying, weakened sexual activity, lower back pain, infertility, absence of menses in puberty, dizziness, whistles in the ears, reduced hearing, blurred vision, distraction, inattention, reduced mental perception.
-It mainly affects kidneys.
+From the viewpoint of Chinese medicine, this means either weakening of the kidney yin or yang, or both at the same time.
+This weakening may be due to the following symptoms: in children: lack of bone development, small height, delayed closure of fontanelle, mental retardation; in adults: weakness in the shoulders and knees, softness of the bones, osteoporosis, impaired memory, paradentosis, hair loss, premature hair graying, weakened sexual activity, lower back pain, infertility, absence of menstruation in puberty, dizziness, whistling in the ears, reduced hearing, blurred vision, distraction, inattention, reduced mental perception.
+It mainly affects the kidneys.
 The tongue is pale in kidney yang deficiency, or red without a coating in kidney yin deficiency.

-In Western medicine, this may be the case of, for example, sclerosis, Alzheimer's disease, osteoporosis, slipped disc, primary amenorrhoea (absent menstruation), sterility, mild brain dysfunction in children, delayed mental and physical development, etc.
+In Western medicine, this may be a case of, for example, sclerosis, Alzheimer's disease, osteoporosis, slipped disc, primary amenorrhoea (absent menstruation), sterility, mild brain dysfunction in children, delayed mental and physical development, etc.

 Herbal mixtures in the absence of kidney jang: